precice/precice.github.io/pages/docs/dev-docs/dev-naming.md

 - `precice/precice` provides preCICE
 - `precice/<language>-bindings` provide language bindings on top of preCICE
 - `precice/<code>-precice` provide an adapter for a code
-- `precice/ci-<platform>` do not provide preCICE, but dependencies that are used to build preCICE in the CI
+- `precice/ci-<platform>` do not provide preCICE, but dependencies and tools that are used to build preCICE in the CI